 - Invasive lobular carcinoma.
 Accounts for 10 percent of breast cancer diagnoses.
 This type begins in the milk-producing lobules.

-While IDC can affect women at any age, about 66 percent of diagnoses affect women 55 years and older.
+While IDC can affect women at any age, it’s most frequently diagnosed in women ages 55 to 64.
 This breast cancer can also affect men.

-If you or someone you know has been diagnosed with IDC, rest assured that there are many different forms of treatment available to help cure and contain the condition.
+If you or someone you know has been diagnosed with IDC, rest assured that there are many different forms of treatment available.

 The treatments for IDC fall into two main types: